 Can a Parent Losing the Right to Visitations for not Making Payments?

 The short answer is yes, but the circumstances are not usually tied to economics.
 If the non-custodial parent is acting in a way that puts the child in harm physically, emotionally or morally, rights can be modified.
 The visitations can be reduced or put under supervision.

 Other Penalties for Non-Payment

 Other penalties that can be enforced by the state include the following:

 - Credit ratings can be impacted.

-- Loss of a driver’s licence or a professional licence used for business may result.
+- Loss of a driver’s license or a professional license used for business may result.

 - Passport applications can be denied.

 - Liens can be filed, or assets may be frozen